Utilizing Preventive Maintenance to Promote Machine Autonomy

-For autonomous maintenance to be successful, machine operators need to be knowledgeable about the basic machine workings, identifying the purpose of different subsystems.
-This training is given by the maintenance department.
+For autonomous maintenance to be successful, machine operators need to be knowledgeable about the basic machine workings and identify the purpose of different subsystems.
+The maintenance department gives this training.
 Some of the basic training includes:

 - Understanding the purpose of the machine’s basic components

 - Knowing what different problems look like (i.e., loosing, vibration, and abnormal temperature)